I was staggered this week. It was just unbelievable. Is underpinning even required?

 - No assessment of the age of the damage.

 Crazy.
 Lazy.
 Inexperienced.
 Unregistered.
-Bordering on fraudulent.
+Bordering on fraud.

 When Every Tool is Underpinning